+(e) Mitigating information means credible information about the individual that suggests that the individual is not likely to pose a demonstrable risk to the achievement of the identified interest.
 Credible information is information that a reasonable person would believe is true based on the source and content of the information.
 Mitigating information includes:

-- (1) Whether the individual was a juvenile at the time of the conduct upon which the conviction is based: - (2) The amount of time that has passed since the date of conviction; - (3) Evidence that the individual has maintained a good tenant history before and/or after the conviction; - (4) Evidence of rehabilitation efforts, including a person's satisfactory compliance with all terms and conditions of parole and/or probation; successful completion of parole, probation, mandatory supervision, or Post Release Community Supervision; a Certificate of Rehabilitation under Penal Code section 4852.01; or other conduct demonstrating rehabilitation, such as maintenance of steady employment; - (5) Whether the conduct arose from the individual's status as a survivor of domestic violence, sexual assault, dating violence, stalking, or comparable offenses against the individual; - (6) Whether the conduct arose from the individual's disability, or any risks related to such conduct, which could be sufficiently mitigated or eliminated by a reasonable accommodation; or - (7) Other relevant facts or circumstances surrounding the criminal conduct and/or conduct after the conviction.
+(1) Whether the individual was a minor or young adultjuvenile at the time of the conduct upon which the criminal conviction is based;

+(2) The amount of time that has passed since the date of conviction;

+(3) Evidence that the individual has maintained a good tenant history before and/or after the conviction;

+(4) Evidence of rehabilitation efforts, including a person's satisfactory compliance with all terms and conditions of parole and/or probation; successful completion of parole, probation, mandatory supervision, or Post Release Community Supervision; a Certificate of Rehabilitation under Penal Code section 4852.01; or other conduct demonstrating rehabilitation, such as maintenance of steady employment;

+(5) Whether the conduct arose from the individual's status as a survivor of domestic violence, sexual assault, dating violence, stalking, or comparable offenses against the individual;

+(6) Whether the conduct arose from the individual's disability, or any risks related to such conduct, which could be sufficiently mitigated or eliminated by a reasonable accommodation; or

+(7) Other relevant facts or circumstances surrounding the criminal conduct and/or conduct after the conviction.